Responsibility for policy: Chief Financial Officer

 Travel management company (TMC)

-- The University has a preferred supplier arrangement with a TMC which assists the University to fulfil its duty of care for staff travelling on University business.
+- The University has a preferred supplier arrangement with a TMC (Orbit) which assists the University to fulfil its duty of care for staff travelling on University business.

 - Subject to clauses 33 and 42 of this policy, under no circumstances may staff book travel on University business (including airfares, accommodation, shuttles and rental vehicles) other than through the TMC, whether the travel is domestic or international, for themselves or for visitors to the University, and regardless of the source of the funding for the travel.
 The preferred booking method for domestic and short-haul travel bookings is through the TMC's online tool within Unimarket, and the preferred booking method for long-haul international is via the TMC consultants.

 Approval of travel

 - Staff who wish to travel internationally on University business must develop a proposal for consideration by their line manager, which sets out the intended outcomes of the travel and a reasonable estimation of the likely costs.